Observation of $CP$ violation in $B^{0}\!\to{J\mskip-3mu/\mskip-2mu\psi}\rho(770)^0$ decays

-In summary, time-dependent \CP violation in $B$ meson decays to charmonium final states via the $\decay{\bquark}{\cquark\cquarkbar\dquark}$ transition is observed for the first time.
-From a time-dependent amplitude analysis of $\decay{\Bd}{\jpsi\pip\pim}$ decays using the full Run~2 dataset collected by the \lhcb experiment, the \CP-violation parameters in the $\decay{\Bd}{\jpsi\rho(770)^0}$ process are measured to be \mbox{$2\betaeff=0.710 \pm 0.084 \pm 0.028 \rad$} and $\abs{\lambda}=1.019 \pm 0.034 \pm 0.009 $.
+In summary, time-dependent \CP violation in $\decay{\Bd}{\jpsi\rho(770)^0}$ decays is observed for the first time.
+From a time-dependent amplitude analysis of $\decay{\Bd}{\jpsi\pip\pim}$ decays using the full Run~2 dataset collected by the \lhcb experiment, the \CP-violation parameters in the $\decay{\Bd}{\jpsi\rho(770)^0}$ process are measured to be \mbox{$2\betaeff=0.710 \pm 0.084 \pm 0.051 \rad$} and \mbox{$\abs{\lambda}=1.019 \pm 0.034 \pm 0.024 $}.
 These results are consistent with, and two times more precise than the previous measurement~\cite{LHCb-PAPER-2014-058}.
-Using SU(3) flavor symmetry to relate the sizes of the penguin contributions in $\decay{\Bd}{\jpsi\rho(770)^0}$ and $\decay{\Bs}{\jpsi\phi(1020)}$ decays, and combining the previous results in Ref.~\cite{LHCb-PAPER-2014-058}, the most stringent constraint on the penguin contribution is determined to be $\Delta\phis= \mrad$.
+Using SU(3) flavor symmetry to relate the sizes of the penguin contributions in $\decay{\Bd}{\jpsi\rho(770)^0}$ and $\decay{\Bs}{\jpsi\phi(1020)}$ decays, and combining the previous results in Ref.~\cite{LHCb-PAPER-2014-058}, the most stringent constraint on the penguin contribution is determined to be $\Delta\phis = \ValDphis\mrad$.
 The measured \CP-violation parameters will ultimately provide essential inputs to a global study of $B \to \jpsi X$ decays that aims to simultaneously determine the phases $2\beta$ and $\phis$ in the presence of penguin pollution~\cite{Barel:2020jvf,DeBruyn:2025rhk}.